 When you open a new account, you will receive a bonus of 50,000 miles if you spend $3,000 within the first three months of opening the account.

 Redeeming Venture Miles is easy too.
 They offer a “purchase eraser” which means that you can log in to your Capital One account and select travel purchases that you would like to “erase” using your rewards miles.
 You effectively pay for those purchases with miles rather than cash.

 Cash back rewards are literal cash back on your spending.

-Like travel rewards, you can earn cash back rewards in a couple different ways.
+Like travel rewards, you can earn cash back rewards in a couple of different ways.
 You can get a cash back rewards card, like the Wells Fargo Cash Wise Visa Card, that offers one cash back rate (1.5% to be exact) for all purchases.
-It also offers a sign up bonus of $200 if you spend $1,000 within the first three months of owning the card.
+It also offers a sign-up bonus of $200 if you spend $1,000 within the first three months of owning the card.